-Total fund balance, governmental funds \$ 5,710,725 Capital assets used in governmental activities are not financial resources and, therefore, are not reported as assets in governmental funds.
-Historical cost Less accumulated depreciation/amortization Change due to capital assets \$ 24,356,099 (2,563,361) 21,792,738 Property taxes receivable have been levied and are due, but are not available soon enough to pay current period expenditures and, therefore, are deferred in the funds.
-1,462 Prepaid bond insurance is recorded as an expenditure in the funds, but is recorded as a prepaid asset and amortized in the government wide statements.
-Historical cost Less accumulated amortization Change due to bond issuance costs 233,899 (17,327) 216,572 Long-term liabilities are not due and payable in the current period and, therefore, are not reported as liabilities in the governmental funds.
-The difference consists of bonds payable, net.
-(38,824,312) The difference between the face amount of bonds refunded and the amount paid to the escrow agent is recorded as a deferred difference on refunding in the Statement of Net Position and amortized to interest expense.
+Total fund balance, governmental funds \$ 5,149,660 Prepaid bond insurance is recorded as an expenditure in the funds, but is recorded as a prepaid asset and amortized in the government wide statements. d 222.000 Historical cost Less accumulated amortization Change due to bond issuance costs \$ 233,899 (25,990) 207,909 Capital assets used in governmental activities are not financial resources and, therefore, are not reported as assets in governmental funds.
+Historical cost Less accumulated depreciation/amortization Change due to capital assets 056,036 981,908) 22,074,128 The difference between the face amount of bonds refunded and the amount paid to the escrow agent is recorded as a deferred difference on refunding in the Statement of Net Position and amortized to interest expense.
 It is not recorded in the fund statements because it is not a financial resource.
-Historical cost Less accumulated amortization Change due to deferred difference on refunding 1,904,031 (201,675) 1,702,356 Amounts due to the District's developer for prefunded construction are recorded as a liability in the Statement of Net Position .
-(2,044,254) Total net position - governmental activities \$ (11,444,713)
+1,965,493 Amounts due to the District's developer for prefunded construction are recorded as a liability in the Statement of Net Position .
+(2,043,654) Long-term liabilities are not due and payable in the current period and, therefore, are not reported as liabilities in the governmental funds.
+The difference consists of bonds payable, net. ((38,338,127) Property taxes receivable have been levied and are due, but are not available soon enough to pay current period expenditures and, therefore, are deferred in the funds.
+Property taxes receivable Penalty and interest receivable Change due to property taxes 6,685 1,741 8,426 Total net position - governmental activities \$ ((10,976,165)